 In such cases, the application is already been submitted if students have applied online.
 They also need to get their biometrics taken.

-An application center in the nation where students currently reside or a Danish diplomatic mission both accept study applications.
+An application center in the nation where students currently reside or a Danish diplomatic mission accepts study applications.

 Denmark doesn't have a diplomatic representation or application center in some nations.
 In these cases, students must contact the closest Danish diplomatic mission or application center in the area or one of the Norwegian missions with which Denmark has an agreement.